The Gift

 What the devil did that old fart want?
 Probably money for some cause or another.
 "Yeah?"
 Hell, it was the middle of the day and they still had another field of alfalfa to haul before it rained.
 He was already running late from that errand.
 And helping the mystery lady with her flat.

-The sound of shuffling papers filled the line, then Wilson said, "Name's Elizabeth Dearborn."
+The sound of a clicking keyboardfilled the line, then Wilson said, "Name's Elizabeth Dearborn."

 "She's from an insurance company, Mr. Malone."